 - Simplify: Make a to-do list, and don’t overextend yourself.
 Stick to your normal routine as much as possible.

 - Be reasonable: Set expectations and goals you can meet when it comes to shopping, cooking, or even buying gifts and cards.
-When it comes to gifts and holiday activities, set a budget, and don’t go past what you are comfortable spending.

 - Stay active: Even a short walk can help with your mental and physical health.